Pyotr Ilyich Tchaikovsky: Death

 On 16/28 October 1893, Tchaikovsky conducted the premiere of his Sixth Symphony, the Pathétique, in Saint Petersburg.
-Nine days later, Tchaikovsky died there, aged 53.
-He was interred in Tikhvin Cemetery at the Alexander Nevsky Monastery, near the graves of fellow-composers Alexander Borodin, Mikhail Glinka, and Modest Mussorgsky; later, Nikolai Rimsky-Korsakov and Mily Balakirev were also buried nearby.
+Nine days later, on 6 November, Tchaikovsky died there, aged 53.
+He was interred in Tikhvin Cemetery at the Alexander Nevsky Monastery, near the graves of his fellow-composers Alexander Borodin, Mikhail Glinka, and Modest Mussorgsky; later, Nikolai Rimsky-Korsakov and Mily Balakirev were also buried nearby.